cusitristan/SheTrainsDocs/dev_docs.md

     - Sliders, buttons, etc.
   - Notifications for coach “queries”
   - Workout tracking - out of scope, but necessary in the future

+## Prototypes
+Our application prototypes can be found [here](https://www.figma.com/file/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype).

+Our most recent prototype for SheTrains for the athlete-focused mobile app can be found [here](https://www.figma.com/proto/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype?node-id=250%3A389&scaling=scale-down&page-id=248%3A68&starting-point-node-id=250%3A389).
+Check out [Get Started](#get-started) to see how to install the in-development version of Shetrains on your phone.

+Our most recent prototype for Shetrains for the coach-focused dashboard can be found [here](https://www.figma.com/proto/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype?node-id=582%3A2211&scaling=scale-down&page-id=582%3A2210&starting-point-node-id=582%3A2211).

 ## Team Contributions
 A breakdown of team contributions can be found [here](https://docs.google.com/document/d/11S9Xa3bdAaYhfWwDXiT6zvBAnbTua4WQ0faoHrVRx2w/edit?usp=sharing).